ianbattin/Rising/Resources/TileMapEditor/README.txt

-If you aren't using windows, run by opening opening the App.java in eclipse and hitting the play button
+Run by opening the App.java in eclipse and hitting the play button

 =========
 CONTROLS: